aterrel/aterrel.github.com/source/vita/index.markdown

 ## Publications

+M.G.
+Knepley and A.R.
+Terrel, __<a href="http://arxiv.org/abs/1103.0066">Finite Element Integration on GPUs</a>__, ACM
+Transactions on Mathematical Software, Volume 39, Number 2, 2013.

 A.R.
 Terrel and K. T. Mandli, __<a href="{{ root_url }}/vita/papers_and_talks/tacc-intel2012.pdf">ManyClaw:
 Slicing and dicing Riemann solvers for next generation highly parallel architectures</a>__, TACC-Intel Symposium on Highly Parallel Architectures.
 2012.

-M.G.
-Knepley and A.R.
-Terrel, __"Finite Element Integration on GPUs"__, submitted to ACM Transactions on Mathematical Software.

 A.R.
 Terrel, R.C.
 Kirby, M.G.
 Knepley, L.R.
 Scott, and G.N.
 Wells,
 __Finite elements for incompressible fluids__, in A. Logg, K.A.
 Mardal,